Christchurch Sexual Health Centre

 Waipuna Youth Clinic (24 years and under) - 3rd Thursday of the month, 349 Woodham Road, Wainoni, 10am-11.30am.
 Walk-in or bookings welcome.
 Phone: 03 386 2159

-*these times and days may change at short notice due to unforeseen staffing levels.
+*these times and days may change at short notice due to unforeseen staffing levels - Call our clinic on 03 364 0485 to check availability.